profeMelola/DWES-04-2024-25/EJERCICIOS/6_JPA_one2one/readme.md

-# Ejercicio para practicar con la relación one to one
+# FASE I : ejercicio para repasar todas las relaciones y aprender la relación one to one

 Incluimos en nuestro aprendizaje:
 - La relación one2one.